csbg/BioinformaticsPracticals1/Script_UNIX.md

 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | zless
 ```

-Or count the number of lines in this file
+Now we can also count the number of lines in this file
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | wc -l
 ```

 #### Exercises
-- Create a folder called "day3" in your home
+Create a folder called "day2" in your home.
+Next place the following files into the folder "day5", using pipes:
-- Store the number of lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lineNumber.txt" in the folder "day3"
+- Store the number of lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lineNumber.txt".
-- Write the first 15 lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines.txt" in the folder "day3"
+- Write the first 15 lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines1.txt".
-- Write the 31th to 35th line of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines2.txt" in the folder "day3"
+- Write the 31th to 35th line of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines2.txt".
-- Store the size of Homo_sapiens.GRCh38.cds.all.fa.gz in Mb into the file "size.txt" in the folder "day3"
+- Store the size of Homo_sapiens.GRCh38.cds.all.fa.gz in Mb into the file "size.txt".

 # Patterns and regular expressions